 Welcoming a new member into your home and potentially your family forever can be a daunting task.
-The changes for you, your family, as well as the foster child can be hard to understand and can make for a difficult adjustment.
+The changes for you, your family, as well as the child in foster care can be hard to understand and can make for a difficult adjustment.

-The home that you welcome a foster child into can play a critical role in the overall access of the placement.
-From the items you place in your family room to the way you design their bedroom, designing for foster children requires a different eye rather than simply what looks good.
+The home that you welcome a child of foster care into can play a critical role in the overall access of the placement.
+From the items you place in your family room to the way you design their bedroom, designing for children in foster care requires a different eye rather than simply what looks good.

 This guide is going to walk you through how to help prepare your home for foster care: